ClockwerkKaiser/Aristify-Youtube/README.md

 <div align = center>

-# MrBeastify
+# Aristify (Based on MrBeastify)

 Is your browser experience boring?
 Are you having
 trouble finding engaging click-baity videos?

 **Fear no more.**

-This extension adds the famous
-youtuber **MrBeast** to every thumbnail.
+This extension adds LavishTavish and Timric of The Aristocrafts to every thumbnail.

 [![Button Download Firefox]][Download Firefox] [![Button Download Chrome]][Download Chrome]